onstuimig/onstuimig-twing-loader/README.md

 ### Render at compile time

-When `renderContext` is _defined_, twing-loader transforms a Twig template to the result of the template rendering:
+When `renderContext` is _defined_, onstuimig-twing-loader transforms a Twig template to the result of the template rendering:

 <sub>webpack.config.js</sub>